meilisearch/documentation/learn/advanced/dumps.md

 # Dumps

 Meilisearch stores all its data in a database, located in `./data.ms` by default.
-Since this database is bound to the version of Meilisearch that created it, you must create a dump to migrate data between Meilisearch releases.
+Because this database is bound to the version of Meilisearch that created it, you must use dumps to migrate data between Meilisearch releases.

 A dump is a compressed file containing an export of your Meilisearch instance.
 It contains all your indexes, documents, and settings, but in a raw unprocessed form.
 A dump isn't an exact copy of your database—it is closer to a blueprint that allows you to create an identical dataset.